-1. Remove product; store it in another case or suitable walk-in cooler.

-2. Remove wire racks and bottom pans.
+- 1. Remove product; store it in another case or suitable walk-in cooler. - 2.
+Remove wire racks and bottom pans.
 Cleaning them in the case with warm water and a soap solution, then rinse and set aside.
-Flip up the fan plenum assembly to provide more room for cleaning in the case if necessary.
+Flip up the fan plenum assembly to provide more room for cleaning in the case if necessary. - 3.
+Turn OFF power to the fans. - 4.
+Remove all loose debris and food particles that may clog drain.

-3. Access the fan plugs through the flip-up wire rack.
-Slide the bottom pan over and unplug or turn off the fan(s).

-4. Remove all loose debris and food particles that may clog drain.
 Check drain to make sure it is not clogged.
-Do not force items down drain, use the drain catch to remove debris and dispose.

-5. Remove honeycomb and price display molding.
+Do not force items down drain, use the drain catch to remove debris and dispose. - 5.
+Remove honeycomb and price display molding.

-MAINTENANCE

-6. Clean all surfaces including shelves and honeycomb by spraying down water (preferably warm) and mild detergent.
-Use a brush or cleaner pad if necessary to aid in penetrating dirt.

-7. Remove all the shelves and set aside then remove the back panels.

-8. Clean the backside of the back panels in the case as you remove them.

-9. Clean the newly exposed surfaces and the coil by spraying down with water (preferably warm) and a mild detergent solution.

-10. Rinse the newly exposed surfaces and the coil with water then spray with a sanitizer.
-Allow surfaces to air-dry, since wiping would defeat the purpose of sanitizing.

-11. Replace the back panels and shelves.

-12. Rinse all surfaces with water, then spray with a sanitizer.
-Allow surfaces to air-dry since wiping would defeat the purpose of sanitizing.

-13. Replace all remaining internal parts carefully so that they seat properly.
-This is necessary for proper case operation.

-14. Plug the fans back in (or switch them on) and make sure they are running.

-15. Replace product.
+- 6. Clean all surfaces including shelves and honeycomb by spraying down water (preferably warm) and mild detergent.
+Use a brush or cleaner pad if necessary to aid in penetrating dirt. - 7.
+Remove all the shelves and set aside then remove the back panels. - 8.
+Clean the backside of the back panels in the case as you remove them. - 9.
+Clean the newly exposed surfaces and the coil by spraying down with water (preferably warm) and a mild detergeant solution. - 10.
+Rinse the newly exposed surfaces and the coil with water then spray with a sanitizer.
+Allow surfaces to air-dry, since wiping would defeat the purpose of sanitizing. - 11.
+Replace the back panels and shelves. - 12.
+Rinse all surfaces with water, then spray with a sanitizer.
+Allow surfaces to air-dry since wiping would defeat the purpose of sanitizing. - 13.
+Replace all remaining internal parts carefully so that they seat properly.
+This is necessary for proper case operation. - 14.
+Turn ON power to the fans. - 15.
+Replace product.

+- " Do not use mechanical devices or other means to accelerate the defrosting process. - " Do not use electrical appliances inside the food storage compartments of the case(s).